kkrick-sdsu/csu-tide.github.io/docs/batch-jobs/index.md

 Kubernetes only runs software containers, so software must be "containerized" before it can be run in a batch job.
 Often you may find that the software that your code relies on already has a container.
-For more information on containerization, including creating custom containers, please check out the containerization section.
+For more information on containerization, including creating custom containers, please check out the [Container Creation](/container-creation) section of our documentation.

 ## Context for Containers and Kubernetes
 At a high-level, containers are packaged software applications containing all of their dependencies like the operating system (OS), file structures, configuration and other code libraries.